-At Houghton College, experienced Christian faculty members (all active scholars with PhDs) in the Chemistry department prepare and equip students interested in biochemistry, molecular biology, organic chemistry, physical chemistry and analytical chemistry to define and answer significant questions about our world.
+At Houghton College, experienced Christian faculty members in the chemistry department - all active scholars with doctorates - prepare and equip students interested in biochemistry, molecular biology, organic chemistry, physical chemistry and analytical chemistry to define and answer significant questions about our world.
 Students pursuing a degree in chemistry learn to think critically and apply their knowledge to real-world problems.

 Why Major in?

-- Experience excellent preparation for medical or graduate school (100% acceptance rate)
+- Experience excellent preparation for medical or graduate school (100 percent acceptance rate).

 - Development of Green Oxidation Catalysts

 - Unraveling the early events in Alzheimer’s disease—focuses on characterizing the early stages of beta-amyloid formation and inhibition

 - Gas-phase carbene labeling of proteins for topographical studies